Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "I can think of worse problems to have," Ricard said.
 "Besides, are you so sure it truly *is* a problem?
 It's a beautiful house, and to my knowledge it's neither in danger of collapse nor haunted."

 "Ricard, I know you mean well," Francis said, leaning forward in the armchair.
 "But there is no way we're packing up and moving out here.
-I'm putting the kibosh on that idea right now.
+I'm putting the kibosh on that idea before it gets anywhere.
 There's just no way we can do that."

 "I'm not at all suggesting we move here," Ricard said, striking a conciliatory tone.
 Francis suspected that he'd come to revise that statement sooner or later.
 "But surely there's a middle ground between rearranging our lives completely and just selling off the place."